aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-shapes/_index.md

 ## How to export PostScript to PDF using Aspose.Page
 After you have finished drawing shapes, you can convert the .ps file to PDF with a single line: `document.save("output.pdf", SaveFormat.PDF);`.
 This **export postscript to pdf** feature is handy when you need a printable PDF version of your design without losing any vector quality.

-## Common Use Cases for Drawing Rectangles in Java PostScript
+## Common use cases for drawing rectangles in java postScript

 - **Report headers:** Use rectangles as colored banners or section dividers.
 - **Invoice tables:** Outline cells or highlight totals with styled rectangles.